Blue-eyed Pit Bulls are more common than you might think, especially as pups.

 The eyes of Pit Bull puppies range between light and dark blue.

 Today we’ll talk more about the windows to your Pit Bulls soul – those beautiful blue eyes.

-Your Pit Bulls blue eyes at birth are stunning, but they are not alone.
-In fact, most puppies have blue eyes when they are born.
+Yes, All Pit Bulls have blue eyes at birth, but they are not alone.

 Some have pure blue eyes, while others have eyes that display flecks of grey, green, or brown.